Mississippi’s Implied Consent Laws and Refusing Alcohol Testing

 Refusal of a lawfully requested breath, blood, or urine test will result in driver's license suspension.
 Upon refusal, the officer is supposed to certify that the driver has refused, seize the driver's license, issue a receipt to the driver for the seized license, and forward the certificate of refusal to the Commissioner of Public Safety.
 The commissioner will then suspend the driver's license for 90 days or for one year if the driver has any prior DUI convictions.
 This suspension will be added to any suspension incurred from a DUI conviction.

-IID license.
 In criminal proceedings, the accused is permitted to request an ignition interlock license in order to have limited driving privileges during the suspension period.
-This restricted license permits the holder to drive while under a suspension for test refusal.
+This restricted license permits the holder to drive while under suspension for test refusal.

 A license suspension due to a test refusal can be challenged.
 However, the licensee must request a hearing within ten days of the refusal suspension notice.